 Once you’ve determined what isn’t working for you, it’s time to fix it.
 Rework your schedule.
 If a toxic study group, a bad course, or a tutor who just doesn’t mesh with you was contributing to your burnout, figure out what would be a better fit for you.

 Sometimes you just need a different perspective, so consider getting a new prep book.

 And don’t forget about the small changes you can make.
 Maybe move your study to a different time of day.
 Or fix yourself a relaxing cup of tea before opening your book.
-Check out a new cute coffee shop (covid permitting, of course).
+Or check out a new cute coffee shop each study session.